 As explained in note x to the financial statements, the company has not consolidated the financial statements of its only subsidiary, XYZ Proprietary Limited, acquired during the year.
 This investment is accounted for at cost.
-Under the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs), the subsidiary should have been consolidated because it is controlled by the company.
-Had XYZ Proprietary Limited been consolidated, many elements in the accompanying financial statements would have been materially affected and therefore the departure from the requirements of IFRS for SMEs are considered to be pervasive.
+Under International Financial Reporting Standard IFRS 10, Consolidated Financial Statements, the subsidiary should have been consolidated because it is controlled by the company.
+Had XYZ Proprietary Limited been consolidated, many elements in the accompanying financial statements would have been materially affected and therefore the departure from the requirements of IFRS 10 are considered to be pervasive.
 The effects on the consolidated financial statements of this departure have not been determined.

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the group in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), together with the ethical requirements that are relevant to our audit of the consolidated financial statements in South Africa.
-We have fulfilled our other ethical responsibilities in accordance with these requirements and the IRBA Code.
-The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B).
+We are independent of the company in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code) and other independence requirements applicable to performing audits of financial statements in South Africa.
+We have fulfilled our other ethical responsibilities in accordance with the IRBA Code and in accordance with other ethical requirements applicable to performing audits in South Africa.
+The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Parts A and B).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our adverse opinion.